-- 9.33 A regulated entity must ensure that where an interest rate for a savings or deposit account is displayed in an advertisement, it clearly states the following: - a) whether the interest rate quoted is fixed or variable, and if fixed, for what period and, where relevant, an indication of the rate that will apply thereafter; - b) the relevant interest rate for each term quoted together with the annual equivalent rate, and each rate should be of equal size and prominence; - c) the minimum term and/or minimum amount required to qualify for a specified rate of interest, if applicable; and - d) if any tax is payable on the interest earned.
+- 9.30 A regulated entity must ensure that where an interest rate for a savings or deposit account is displayed in an advertisement, it clearly states the following: - a) whether the interest rate quoted is fixed or variable, and if fixed, for what period and, where relevant, an indication of the rate that will apply thereafter; - b) the relevant interest rate for each term quoted together with the annual equivalent rate, and each rate must be of equal size and prominence; - c) the minimum term and/or minimum amount required to qualify for a specified rate of interest, if applicable; and - d) if any tax is payable on the interest earned. - 9.31 A regulated entity must ensure that: - a) the annual equivalent rate as contained in an advertisement is not misleading; - b) any assumptions used in the calculation of the annual equivalent rate are reasonable, up to date and clearly stated; and - c) a record of the manner of the calculation of the annual equivalent rate is maintained.